 As a student at Te Ara Poutama, you have access to the latest facilities and software to create apps, e-books and films that will help you tell the stories that matter to you and your whānau.
-Our dual boot lab, for example, is a great place to develop high-quality audio-visual apps and iBooks, or access our Māori language intranet.
+Our dual boot lab, for example, is a great place to develop high-quality audio-visual apps and iBooks.
 We also have the latest video recording hardware and software, and a specially designed sound room where students can record voiceovers.